-Two tests are intended for weeks 7 and 14.
-The tests will verify students' knowledge of materials covered during seminars and assigned for home preparation.
-In order to pass the course, the sum of the scores from the two tests must be at least 70%.
-There will not be any re-take tests.
+One test is planned for week 13.
+The test will be take-home and will verify students' knowledge of materials covered during seminars.
+In order to pass the course, the sum of the scores from the two tests must be at least 69%.
+There will not be any retakes.